 If you prefer warm temperatures and swimming to snowshoeing in the mountains, Biscayne National Park is a great getaway in February.

-The park is 95% water, so there are plenty of different water sports options, or if you prefer, just sit back and enjoy the beautiful views.
+The park is 95% water, so there are plenty of different water sports options, or if you prefer, just sit back and enjoy the beautiful views, especially from Cape Florida Lighthouse there.

 There are several islands within the park that you can access via boat or kayak.
 Elliott Key, the park’s largest island, offers overnight camping, picnicking, swimming, and hiking.